DFreireF/rionid/docs/index.md

 # RionID Usage Guide

 `rionid` is a Python code that simulates the time-of-flight (ToF) spectrum of particles in a storage ring.
-Here is a guide on how to use pySimToF:
+Here is a guide on how to use `rionid`:

 ## Installation